MeGrimlock/nigmaJS/README.md

    console.log(newMachine.encode());
    ```

    **WARNING**: Note that this code works if you are standing on the `src folder` same as the `test.js` file.
-If you want to call this from another folder, just check where you are standing before doing de import and adjust accordingly.
+If you want to call this from another folder, just check where you are standing before doing the import and adjust accordingly.

 # Features